Fosleen/PCHUT/README.md

 ### Backend
 - **Laravel** 💙 - A PHP web application framework
+- **Filament** - a content management framework for building an administration interface

 ### Frontend
 - **Vue** 💚 - A progressive JavaScript framework for building user interfaces
 - **Vuex** - State management pattern and library for Vue.js applications
+- **Axios** - A popular JavaScript library for making HTTP requests
 - **Vue-toastification** - A library for displaying toast messages
+- **Vue-content-loader** - Customizable loaders library (placeholder loading)
-- **Axios** - A popular JavaScript library for making HTTP requests
+- **Vue-swiper** - A customizable image swiper/slider library
 - **Vue-credit-card-validation** - A Vue library for credit card validation
-- **Vue-swiper** - A customizable image swiper/slider library

 ### Database